atlantyz/the_cheesery/README.md

 The purpose of this project is to create a database of Texas cheesemakers' cheese products, in addition to categorical cheese data, to find customers a Texas cheese they will enjoy.
 This project consists of the following elements:

 1. **The Database**: Create a database of cheese and cheesemakers from Texas.
-2. **The Dashboard**: Create an interactive dashboard that summarizes the cheese made and sold by Texas cheesemakers
-3. **The Texas Cheese Finder**: The Texas Cheese Finder will use a supervised machine learning model to find a Texas cheese for customers based on cheese preferences for our new online cheese shop, The Cheesery.
+2. **The Texas Cheese Finder**: The Texas Cheese Finder will use a supervised machine learning model to find a Texas cheese for customers based on cheese preferences for our new online cheese shop, The Cheesery.
 Without the ability to taste the flavors offered online, this allows customers to get a list of cheeses similar to their already prefence and keep them shopping locally in Texas.
+3. **The Dashboard**: Create an interactive dashboard that summarizes the cheese made and sold by Texas cheesemakers

-## The Data and Database
+## The Dataset and Database

-### The Data
+### The Dataset

-The data used to create the Texas cheese database was compiled from the Texas cheesemakers' websites and an online cheese database, containing categorical data that our team used to classify the Texas cheese.
+The data used to create the Texas cheese dataset was compiled from the Texas cheesemakers' websites and an online cheese database, containing categorical data that our team used to classify the Texas cheese.

 <img align = "right" img width="600" alt="Screen Shot 2022-07-27 at 2 30 16 PM" src="https://user-images.githubusercontent.com/79942792/181356334-cc9aeefa-6605-44a0-82ec-bd5dd8574ec8.png"
 style="display: inline-block">